AppIterate/docs/docs/android.md

 * This process needs to be repeated for all `Activities` where WYSIWYG tests are required.

 * Launch the application and tap the `Menu` button (or double tap).
 Tap `Appiterate - Upload Screen Data` to upload the current `Activity` to AppIterate servers.

+* `Ensure` to replace the implementation of `onCreateOptionsMenu` and `onOptionsItemSelected` with your applications logic after uploading the screens.